 Four first-year Gophers ran unattached at Minnesota's Oz Memorial

 Behind top-10 performances from Charlie Lawrence, Evan Ferlic and Connor Olson, the Maroon & Gold totaled 50 points in the eight-kilometer race.

 The Minnesota men's cross country/track programs is directed by one of their own in Golden Gopher alum Steve Plasencia.
-Plasencia, a 1979 Minnesota graduate and an All-American runner for the Maroon and Gold, begins his 18th season at the helm of the cross country team and sixth as the head coach of the Minnesota men's cross track & field program.
+Plasencia, a 1979 Minnesota graduate and an All-American runner for the Maroon and Gold, begins his 22nd season at the helm of the cross country team and 10th as the Director of Men's Cross Country and Track & Field at the University of Minnesota.

 The Gophers' men's cross country program has flourished under Plasencia's direction.
-The past 16 years have seen Minnesota make 14 trips to the NCAA Cross Country Championships with the 2007 squad celebrating an eighth-place finish, the third highest in school history.
-Overall, the Gophers have recorded seven top-20 NCAA finishes during the Plasencia era.
+The past years have seen Minnesota make 15 trips to the NCAA Cross Country Championships with the 2007 squad celebrating an eighth-place finish, the third highest in school history.
+Overall, the Gophers have recorded eight top-20 NCAA finishes during the Plasencia era.

 Plasencia's Gophers struggled to stay healthy in 2009, but finished the season strong placing 24th at the NCAA Championships.
 Hassan Mead continued to add to Gopher history winning his second Big Ten title and capturing All-America honors.
 Mead's 16th-place finish at NCAAs earned his third All-America honor, joining only Chris Rombough with that many national honors in a Gopher career.